zyndagj/zyndagj.github.io/_posts/2020-04-30-conda-modules.markdown

 categories: python lmod module conda tensorflow
 ---

-The [Longhorn](https://www.tacc.utexas.edu/systems/frontera) GPU cluster at the Texas Advanced Computing Center, is comprised of 108 IBM Power System AC922 nodes with 4 NVIDIA V100 GPUs per node.
+The [Longhorn](https://www.tacc.utexas.edu/systems/frontera) GPU cluster at the Texas Advanced Computing Center, is comprised of 108 IBM Power System AC922 nodes, each with 4 NVIDIA V100 GPUs.
 In addition to general GPU-accelerated applications, this system is meant to support machine learning.
 If you go to PyPI, you will discover that there are official `x86_64` builds of [tensorflow-gpu](https://pypi.org/project/tensorflow-gpu/#files), but none for the PowerPC architecture.
 Even if the architecture matched the system, you still have to hope it was compiled against your version of CUDA, since this is omitted from the package name.